tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 1. Flash slot 0 (default): `FLASH0` with a specific app hash defined in a constant in firmware.
-2. Flash slot 1: `FLASH1`.
-3. Flash slot 0 with a specific app hash left from previous app:
-   `FLASH0_VER`
-4. Flash slot 1 with a specific app hash left from previous app:
+2. Flash slot 1 with a specific app hash left from previous app:
    `FLASH1_VER`.
-5. Client: `CLIENT`.
+3. Client: `CLIENT`.
-6. Client with a specific app hash left from previous app:
+4. Client with a specific app hash left from previous app:
    `CLIENT_VER`.

 ### Firmware state machine